SirMekus/mmuo/Readme.md

 - `error` - A function to be called if the request encounters an error.
 - `end` - A function to be called after the request ends.

-> Please note that this will override the default behavior of this feature discussed above.
+> Please note that this will override the default behavior of this AJAX feature already discussed above.

-> The example below assumes that your 'form' element has an ID of **formSubmit**.
+> The example below assumes that your 'form' element has an ID of **'formSubmit'**.
 If you have a different ID, then you should change it accordingly.

 > NB: Your functions' arguments should expect the element that triggered the event and - for some - the response object from the server like in the example below.